itsgg/itsgg.github.io/about.md

 ![GG alt >](/assets/images/gg.png)

 I am a pragmatic software architect and a polyglot developer.
-I have worked with Fortune 500 companies, 2 person startups and everything in between.
+This site is mostly for my babblings on entrepreneurship, programming, and life.

-> ### Do or do not.
-There is no try.
+> __Do or do not.
+There is no try.__
->
 > - Yoda